mriedmann/humhub-docker/README.md

 > :warning: **Version Shift**: We lately changed the versions of latest (1.9->1.10) / stable (1.8->1.9) / legacy (1.8).
 This can lead to an unexpected update when you are using these moving tags.
 If you do not want to upgrade, use the corresponding version-tags.

-> :warning: **Image Removal**: We will purge all registries from End-Of-Life images soon.
-These images are not maintained anymore and contain major security flaws.
-To protect the public we will remove them.
-If you really want to use these images, you have to make a local copy.
+> :warning: **Image Removal**: We will purged all registries from End-Of-Life images (1.4,1.5,1.6).
+These images were not maintained anymore and contained major security flaws.
+To protect the public we removed them.
+If you really want to use these images, you have to build them from source.

 [HumHub](https://github.com/humhub/humhub) is a feature rich and highly flexible OpenSource Social Network Kit written in PHP.
 This container provides a quick, flexible and lightweight way to set up a proof-of-concept for detailed evaluation.